 Heyman’s plans were, fittingly, extreme.
 In one of his first acts as booker, ECW turned their back on the NWA by having their champion, ”The Franchise” Shane Douglas, insult the company, calling it out of date, and effectively stealing their title, renaming it the ECW World Heavyweight Championship.
 Unsurprisingly, ECW was instantly kicked out of the NWA, and Douglas was stripped of the title.
 Cashing in on the reaction, Eastern Championship Wrestling changed it’s named to Extreme Championship Wrestling.
 ECW was dead.
 ECW had been born.

 What followed shocked the wrestling world.
 Heyman opened his company up to outsiders who would never have been given a chance in the stagnating, over-political locker rooms of WCW and the WWF.
-Over looked stars like “Stone Cold” Steve Austin, Chris Benoit, Chris Jericho, Raven and Lance Storm joined hardcore legends such as Mick Foley, Terry Funk, Sabu, Rob van Dam and the Dudley Boys.
-These American and Canadian stars were joined by a wave of Mexican and Mexican-American luchadors, such as Eddie Guerrero, Rey Misterio, Psicosis and Super Crazy and the newly founded “Super Juniors” of Japan, wrestlers like Yoshihiro Taijiri and Masato Tanaka.
+Overlooked stars like “Stone Cold” Steve Austin, Chris Benoit, Chris Jericho, Raven and Lance Storm joined hardcore legends such as Mick Foley, Terry Funk, Sabu, Rob Van Dam and The Dudley Boyz.
+These American and Canadian stars were joined by a wave of Mexican and Mexican-American luchadors, such as Eddie Guerrero, Rey Misterio, Psicosis and Super Crazy and the newly founded “Super Juniors” of Japan, wrestlers like Yoshihiro Tajiri and Masato Tanaka.

-This combination of young talent, hardcore wrestling and new, exciting foreign styles was a slap in the face to America’s two major promotions, both of which had been relying on the same cartoonish, exaggerated, family orientated style for years.
-ECW was different, the wrestlers were encouraged to bring realism into the promos, the matches were all carried out under hardcore rules, and the use of violence, language, occasional illegality and sexuality was designed to target an audience significantly older than that being targeted by either WCW or the WWF.
-As the 1990’s went on, ECW gained television exposure, first locally on the New York based Madison Square Garden Network, then internationally on the TNN network, and became a main-stay on national pay-per-view, eventually holding eight pay-per-view events a year.
+This combination of young talent, hardcore wrestling, and new, exciting foreign styles was a slap in the face to America’s two major promotions, both of which had been relying on the same cartoonish, exaggerated, family orientated style for years.
+ECW was different, the wrestlers were encouraged to bring realism into the promos, the matches were all carried out under hardcore rules, and the use of violence, language, occasional illegality and sexuality were designed to target an audience significantly older than that being targeted by either WCW or the WWF.
+As the 1990s went on, ECW gained television exposure, first locally on the New York based Madison Square Garden Network, then internationally on the TNN network, and became a mainstay on national pay-per-view, eventually holding eight pay-per-view events a year.

 But whilst that was the end of the story for ECW, it wasn’t the end for hardcore, because ECW’s style hadn’t gone unnoticed.
-Desperate to fight back against WCW, who had over taken the WWF in the ratings wars of the mid-1990’s thanks to the creation of the New World Order, Vince McMahon decided to take a risk.
-He decided to take the philosophy of ECW (the older target audience, the realism, the controversy, the sexuality and, perhaps most importantly, the hardcore) and put it into a big budget, international wrestling company.
-Mainstream wrestling was about to get attitude.
+Desperate to fight back against WCW, who had overtaken the WWF in the rating wars of the mid-1990’s thanks to the creation of the New World Order, Vince McMahon decided to take a risk.
+He decided to take the philosophy of ECW (the older target audience, the realism, the controversy, the sexuality and, perhaps most importantly, the hardcore) and put it into a big-budget, international wrestling company.
+Mainstream wrestling was about to get an attitude.

 There’s a lot of discussion about exactly when the Attitude Era started.
 Some say the starting point was ECW graduate “Stone Cold” Steve Austin’s iconic “3:16” speech at the end of the 1997 King of the Ring, some say it was the betrayal of Bret Hart at the 1997 Survivor Series and the subsequent birth of Vince McMahon as an on-screen character, and some say it was “Stone Cold” Steve Austin winning his first WWF Championship from Shawn Michaels at WrestleMania XIV in 1998.